 Courtney believes that wildlife parks are great platforms for conservation and biological education.
 She strives to give visitors an enjoyable experience with the hoofed animals while also encouraging them to do their part in helping with species preservation worldwide.
 At the park, you can find Courtney doing what she loves most, sharing her passion for wildlife with visitors and providing care for a diverse collection of over 85 animals.
-She has a special bond with Kibo, one of the reticulated giraffes, who often surprises visitors by inviting himself inside her Safari tour vehicle for a treat.
+She had a special bond with Kibo, one of the reticulated giraffes, which often surprised visitors by inviting himself inside her Safari tour vehicle for a treat.

 Lauren, the Assistant Manager of the Serengeti Group, has been with Out of Africa Wildlife Park since 2007.
 With a graduate degree from Northern Arizona University in zoology, she is a tremendous asset to the park.
 Her prior knowledge of animal behavior and care came from 10 years of working with horses.

 Some of her activities include feeding the animals, providing care, and cleaning.
 Hard work, for sure, but her joy for the animals becomes most apparent when she leads a guided safari tour.
-Her depth of knowledge is a key component of making every tour experience memorable, entertaining and inspiring.
+Her depth of knowledge is a crucial component of making every tour experience memorable, entertaining, and inspiring.

 Corey keeps a vigilant watch over the hoofstock animals.
 He takes care of a large number of ungulates like giraffes, zebras, antelope, and a gigantic southern white rhino!
-Corey’s passion for exotic animals started at an early age and that passion was solidified when he began working with large animals at the Henry Doorly Zoo in Omaha, Nebraska.
+He received a B.S in Animal Ecology from Iowa State University.
+Corey’s passion for exotic animals started at an early age, and that passion was solidified when he began working with large animals at the Henry Doorly Zoo in Omaha, Nebraska.
 “I love working at Out of Africa Wildlife Park because of the close connections with the animals, which, in turn, make the animals happier too.”